-For discussions of Rasch models, IRT models, and their extensions, see Embretson and Reise (2000), van der Linden and Hambleton (1997), Skrondal and Rabe-Hesketh (2004), Andrich (1988), Bond and Fox (2007), and Fischer and Molenaar (1995).
-Although not demonstrated in this example, many of the extensions discussed in these books can be fit with gsem as well.
+For discussions of Rasch models, IRT models, and their extensions, see Embretson and Reise (2000), van der Linden and Hambleton (1997), Skrondal and Rabe-Hesketh (2004), Andrich (1988), Bond and Fox (2015), and Fischer and Molenaar (1995).
+The standard one-parameter logistic model can be fit using the irt 1pl command; see [IRT] irt 1pl.
+This example demonstrates how to fit this model.
+With gsem, we can build on this model to fit many of the extensions to basic IRT models discussed in these books.

-See Item-response theory (IRT) models in [SEM] intro 5 for background.
+See Item response theory (IRT) models in [SEM] Intro 5 for background.

-1-PL IRT model with unconstrained variance 1-PL IRT model with variance constrained to 1 Obtaining item-characteristic curves Fitting the model with the Builder
+1-PL IRT model with unconstrained variance 1-PL IRT model with variance constrained to 1 Obtaining item characteristic curves Fitting the model with the Builder